matt1187/unified_tektool/README.md

 # to do
 Improvement of flashing speed.
+Only 28F016SA offer block flash -> speedup with "minor" modification on my sourcefile For most flash type, it need  68k Code, which it is uploaded to Tek TDSxxx and 680x0 CPU controlled flash and received data.
+GPIB is always for ~1ms after receiving not aviable.
+This is why, bytewise  programming algorithm can reach only at best case 4kb/s.

 # note
 It is your risk.
 Pleas don't  hit me, if your unit is a brick.